Est.2010

 The Prime Minister's talk at London Tech Week 2025: What does this mean for the tech job market?

-We’ve pulled out some key points from the Prime Minister’s talk at London Tech Week 2025, in which he addressed the potential impact of AI on the tech sector.
+We’ve extracted key points from the Prime Minister’s talk at London Tech Week 2025, in which he addressed the potential impact of AI on the tech sector.
 The question on our mind: what does this mean for people looking to get into tech careers?

 5 min read

-This week saw UK Prime Minister, Keir Starmer, speak at London Tech Week 2025 and provide his vision for the current state and future of AI, with the headline quote from his forty-five minute address being, "AI makes us more human"
+This week saw UK Prime Minister Keir Starmer speak at London Tech Week 2025 and provide his vision for the current state and future of AI.
+The headline quote from his forty-five minute address was, "AI makes us more human"

 As would be expected, responses to the talk have been mixed.
 Tech sector leader Nvidia’s Jensen Huang echoed a similar optimistic sentiment when he was onstage as a keynote speaker at the conference, saying that Starmer’s “announcement of more computing investment in the UK is [...] vital”.
 Others have taken a more cautious stance, expressing concerns that the talk could be political rhetoric that won’t end in concrete policy.